Command Center

 Import your fantasy league and get personalized advice for your team.

-Mark Williams (foot) has been ruled out for Friday's contest against the Los Angeles Clippers.
+Mark Williams has been ruled out for Friday's game against the Oklahoma City Thunder.

 Fantasy Impact